arrawatia/CarND-Advanced-Lane-Lines/README.md

 The function `find_lanes_sliding_window` does a full sliding window search on the image. `find_lanes_non_sliding_window` function optimizes the search by searching in a margin around the previous line position.

-The code that selects the lane pixels and fits a polynomial for the transformed images is here: [pipeline.py lines 470-509 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L470-L509) lines 470-509.
+The code that selects the lane pixels and fits a polynomial for the transformed images is here: [pipeline.py lines 470-509 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L470-L509)

 An example of this transformation is shown below.
 ![alt text][image5]

 #### Radius of curvature of the lane and position of the vehicle with respect to center.

-The functions that calculate the radius of curvature and position of vehicle is here: [pipeline.py lines 297-321 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L297-L321) lines 297-321.
+The functions that calculate the radius of curvature and position of vehicle is here: [pipeline.py lines 297-321 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L297-L321)

 #### Plotting lane lines on the images

-The function that draws the lane on the image is here : [[pipeline.py lines 324-346 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L324-L346) lines 324-346
+The function that draws the lane on the image is here : [[pipeline.py lines 324-346 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L324-L346)

 The code that processes all image files is [pipeline.py lines 516-561 ](https://github.com/arrawatia/CarND-Advanced-Lane-Lines/blob/master/pipeline.py#L516-L561)